 Video backgrounds, custom fonts and total visual control enable more ambitious personalisation.
 It’s possible to perfect your web design in every way.

 Is there a catch when using Wix for free?

 There isn’t one as such.
-Wix provides their plan for you to use forever if you choose.
-However, you can’t use your a custom domain and there will be Wix ads on your site.
+Wix allows you to use the free version of their platform forever if you choose.
+However, you can’t use your a custom domain name and there will be Wix ads on your site.